Sambi85/wolf-code-challenge/README.md

 # Gems
 - pry - tool for debugging
-- redis - for scaling the rate limiter
+- redis - for scaling the rate limiter + background jobs
 - sidekiq - for background jobs
 - kaminari - for pagination
 - rspec - testing (requirement)